What is spousal maintenance?

 When does spousal maintenance end?

-What happens if someone stops paying?
+What happens if someone stops spousal maintenance payments?

 If, however, the provider of the spousal maintenance stops all payments without reason and won’t negotiate with you, you can enforce that they pay through the courts if your spousal maintenance was documented in a consent order.
+The court may hold a court hearing to determine whether payments should be varied or suspended.

 A consent order is the document that legalises your agreed financial split and ends any future claims.
 The spousal arrangement should be included in the consent order to ensure that you’re protected against claims in the future.